tosc/vim/README.md

 ### Mid
 * VimHelper
+	Another console? - Some way of showing separate output from compiling file.
 	Check if you can make python focus other vim instance.
 If so, add other vims buffers to ö and make them switchable with ö.
 * Find better way of calling help, make it so that I can use autocompletetion.